 If you are like most people, you think that getting health means you have to focus on losing weight.
 This is not true!
-You can be skinny (whatever that means to you) and still be unhealthy.
-When losing weight is the focus of being healthy, it leads to confusion and frustration.
+You can be skinny or at your ideal weight and still be unhealthy.
+When losing weight is the focus of being healthy, it leads to a short-term goal, confusion and frustration.

 There are so many myths about what getting healthy means.
 I am going to debunk these myths so you can focus on better ways to get and stay healthy.
 Not only will I debunk the myths but I will give you solutions and tips to start your health journey.

 Myth #1: You must lose weight to be healthy.

 Losing weight is a side-effect of getting healthy but it should never be the goal.
 This is a shocking statement!
 It goes against everything we've been told about our health.
 But look at the facts.
 The diet industry in 2018 was worth $72.7 Billion dollars!
 (Source: Market Research) Companies are trying their hardest to keep you convinced that losing weight means you are healthy.

 If all you are trying to do is to lose weight, then you are not trying to be healthy.
 Losing weight is a short-term goal that may or may not be achievable.
 It can lead to using products or buying into fad diets that aren't good for your body.